jpreiss/molasses/README.md

 GPUs solve the problem by compiling your shader and introducing the parallelism in hardware.
 I'm beginning to think that I need to write a shader compiler accepting a limited mathematical input language and outputting cache-optimized SSE2 code.
+I could also write an expression template system in C++.

 ---------------------------------------------------